betoule/smartiris/README.md

 {'shutter_A': 'closed', 'shutter_B': 'closed', 'busy': False}
 ```

-Unconnected shutters appear as `open`.
-The same is true of partly open shutters.
+Unconnected shutters appear as `closed`.
+Partly open shutters may appear as closed or open depending on the sensor location on the device.

 ### Troubleshooting